VeronicaG24/Assignment1_AIRO2/README.md

     4. There are 2 customers at table 4 and 2 customers at table 1: they all ordered cold drinks.
 There are also 4 customers at table 3: they all ordered warm drinks.
 Table 4 needs to be cleaned.
 * Domain:

-    contains all the actions, durative-actions, types, predicates and functions to reach the goal of each problem, respecting the specific requests of the assignment.
+    Contains all the actions, durative-actions, types, predicates and functions to reach the goal of each problem, respecting the specific requests of the assignment.